NVTF

 Pruning

-Throughout the growing season and all year long, the bulk of labor hours are spent on pruning and training.
-With proper trunk and leader development by training, pruning is done to enhance branch structure, leader development, spur growth, and shape the tree.
-Root pruning is done by cutting the roots within the dimensions of the final ball width.
+TThroughout the growing season and all year long, the bulk of labor hours are spent on pruning and training.
+With proper trunk and leader development accomplished by training, pruning is done to enhance branch structure, leader development, spur growth, and shape the tree.

 Growing

 Maintaining all aspects of the growth is a year around process.
 All plants are on an automated drip irrigation system.
 Wildlife protection is achieved with a 9' perimeter fence.
-Fertilization, herbicide, and pest/disease management systems are in place.
-Protection from sunscald and frost cracks is provided by using white, sun reflective tubes during winter months.
+Fertilization, herbicide, and an integrated pest/disease management system are in place.

 Harvest